NiekD/pilight-addons/protocols/README.md

 # webswitch protocol

-The webswitch protocol looks like the program protocol, but instead of starting and stopping a local program, it performs a HTTP GET or POST request.
+The webswitch protocol is similar to the program protocol, but instead of starting and stopping a local program, it performs a HTTP GET or POST request.
 The config of this protocol looks like this:

 ```
               "bewatering": {